Scholars Online Natural Science Year II

 Natural Science is designed to be an introductory course and assumes no specific science background.
 Simultaneous enrollment in, or completion of a general course in world history, is recommended but not required.
 Natural Science I is recommended but not required for enrollment in Natural Science II.

-There are no required texts for this course.
-All reading assignments are based on web-accessible materials.
-Several book resourses for optional supplemental reading are listed on the Text page.
+For those of you who really want a textbook in hand, there are several book resources for optional supplemental reading are listed on the Text page, but they all suffer the limitations I mention above.
 Optional websites for more detailed exploration of individual topics are also given in each unit.

 Labs and Lab Equipment:

 Labs are optional.
 Students completing eighteen labs will receive lab credit.
 Students must have parental permission to perform labs in order to receive credit.
 The lab permission form and a list of required equipment and materials is available from the Lab Requirements page.